More St. Vrain high schools adopt unified sports

 “For me, the smile and energy the players put off right when they score is probably the best thing about being part of the unified basketball program.
 You know you are bringing joy into their life,” he said.
 “It is really neat and exciting to be a part of this program.”

-While the Special Olympics website states that unified sports is for kids with intellectual disabilities, within St. Vrain, participation is open to any student with an individual education plan.
+While the Special Olympics website states that unified sports is for kids with intellectual disabilities, within St. Vrain Valley Schools, participation is open to any student with an individual education plan (IEP).

 According to Carrie Adams, Silver Creek Leadership Academy program director, students with IEPs can present a wide range of conditions, everything from autism and Down syndrome to learning disabilities and physical challenges.